Last updated: January 13, 2025

 - Many associations already have sponsors who partner with them.
 Typically, if an association has an event that needs sponsors, they will reach out to their current partnered sponsors first.

-- Since associations bring many similar people together, attendee demographics do not to be quite as detailed as other events.
-You should not how many members are in the association and sponsorship at an association event can be highly targeted.
+- Since associations bring many similar people together, attendee demographics do not need to be as detailed as other events.
+You should note how many members are in the association in order to target certain sponsorships.

-- The best visual tool for potential sponsors is the sponsorship table, however, some association events do not include one.
+- The best visual information to show potential sponsors is the sponsorship table, even though, some association events do not include one.
 No matter what, sponsorship package information needs to be given with the price and number of packages available.

 - If a sponsor does not align with the values of the association, the association can always reject potential event sponsors.